getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 ##### media()

 This returns an array containing all the media associated with a page.
 These include **images**, **videos**, and other **files**.
 You can access media methods as described in the [media documentation](../../content/media) for content.
 Because it is an array, Twig filters and functions can be used.
+Note: .svg are treated as files, not images, because they can not be manipulated using twig image filters.

 Get a specific file or image:
 ```